-About two years ago, there was an article called “‘Did You Ever Kill Anyone?’
+A few years back there was an article called “‘Did You Ever Kill Anyone?’
 5 Things Not To Say To A Veteran” that made its way through various social media sites popular with military veterans.
 The story identifies five specific topic areas, such as PTSD and killing in combat, as off-limits to ask veterans about.
 I thought I’d share my personal reaction to that article and the questions it addresses.

 As a veteran with multiple combat deployments and more than twenty years of service, I disagree completely with the fundamental premise that there are any questions that the American people shouldn’t be allowed to ask American veterans.

-To the contrary, as veterans I think we should be talking to our civilian peers about all five of those things because they are fundamental realities of our way of life.
+On the contrary, as veterans, I think we should be talking to our civilian peers about all five of those things because they are fundamental realities of our way of life.
 I’ve been asked every one of the questions on that proposed conversational “no-strike list,” and I don’t find them offensive.

 Some veterans do, and that’s OK; that doesn’t mean we shouldn’t still talk about them.
 In fact, when it comes to these or any other legitimate questions related to military service, I think our default setting should always be “I’m a veteran, ask me anything.”